 Getting In: Whitney Museum of Art tickets are included as an option with the New York City Explorer Pass.

 Stop #4: Brooklyn Bridge Walking Tour (outdoor option)

 This is another one of those can’t-miss landmarks you’ll want to make sure you get a chance to see before leaving NYC.

 Take a walking tour of the Brooklyn Bridge and the DUMBO neighborhood with experienced and insightful tour guides to get a real feel for the area.

 You’ll learn about the inspiring and exciting history of this iconic bridge, plus get a chance to explore the boutiques, shops, art galleries, and tasty restaurants in Brooklyn.

-So there are our suggestions for how to make the most of your three days in NYC.
-Ride a little, cruise a little, tour a little, and explore a little – it’s all here.
+So there are our suggestions for how to make the most of your 3 days in New York.
+Walk a little, cruise a little, tour a little, and explore a little – it’s all here.

-Visit all of the above attractions with a 10-Choice New York City Explorer Pass® and save big on combined admission prices.
+Visit the above attractions with a 7-Choice New York City Explorer Pass® and save big on combined admission prices.

 If you’re feeling like you want more out of your vacation, pick up a 10-Choice New York Explorer Pass® instead – this itinerary offers options for both!

 Explorer Pass® holders can also save even more on shopping, dining, and additional attractions with the included extra discounts.